kaivanwong/utils/docs/cache.md

   template: boolean
   // The default value is false, conversational storage
   delete: boolean
-  // Default value, that is, a return value that is not cached default?: unknown
+  // Read the default value of the cache default?: unknown
   // Template Parameters - Remarks
   desc?: string